kb-dk/ds-solr/paper/experience.md

 # Nested data and the SOLR search engine

+> Are passions, then, the Pagans of the soul?
+> Reason alone baptized? alone ordain'd
+> To touch things sacred?
+> (Edward Young -- 1683-1765)

 ## Introduction

-The Royal Danish Library has been using the SOLR (https://solr.apache.org/) search engine for at least a decade.
+The Royal Danish Library has been using the Solr (https://solr.apache.org/) search engine for at least a decade.
 Almost all projects that need some search facilities are using it.
 A Swiss army knife for searching in small as well as well as big data sets.
 A